“Las Adas”: A Joint Endeavor with Museo de las Americas

 The butterfly is a symbol of hope, joy, new beginnings, and a transformation or change.
 Every butterfly is unique and beautiful in its own way, and we have chosen the Monarch Butterfly as the focus of the 2016-2017 art project.
 Monarch butterflies fly up to 6,000 miles round-trip between their summer homes in North America and their winter homes in South America and Mexico.
 It takes them up to two months to travel each leg of the journey.
 Each butterfly only makes the trip once, and then its great-grandchildren make the trip the following year.

 Together, let’s create a “kaleidoscope” (yes, that is the collective name for a group of butterflies), reflecting the journeys of survivors throughout Colorado.
 Using the examples below, feel free to create your own butterfly using words, colors, and shapes to express your experience and process of healing.
+And then create a short message of transformation to share, too!
+It will remain anonymous.
+Click here to find out how.

 Questions for reflection (if using this exercise in a group setting):